partITech/advanced-form-bundle/Resources/doc/GrapesAreaNewsletter.md

 ```

-You can add pass some option to the form such as :
+You can pass some option to the form such as :

 newsletter_trackingCode : will add a string in the header of the generated page.
 Purpose is to add a tracking code to your newsletter.